Daemonlogger™ is a packet logger and soft tap developed by Martin Roesch. The libpcap-based program has two runtime modes:

 PE Sig is a tool written in Ruby that generates ClamAV® signatures for portable executable files.

-Project Razorback™ is an undertaking by the Vulnerablity Research Team (VRT).
+Project Razorback™ is an undertaking by Talos (formerly the VRT).
 Razorback is a framework for an intelligence driven security solution.
 It consists of a Dispatcher at the core of the system, surrounded by Nuggets of varying types.

 Pulled_Pork is tool written in perl for managing Snort rule sets.
 Pulled_Pork features include: